-• Structured psychological interventions (individual IPT) may improve anxiety mean scores at endpoint or first measurement (low certainty evidence) compared with enhanced treatment as usual (psychoeducation booklet, monitoring and improved access to support) in pregnant or postpartum women with a diagnosis of depression; however, the magnitude of the benefit may not be clinically significant.
+Structured psychological interventions (individual IPT) may improve anxiety mean scores at endpoint or first measurement (low certainty evidence) compared with enhanced treatment as usual (psychoeducation booklet, monitoring and improved access to

 23 Evidence statement taken directly from the 2017 Guidelines.
 Not included in the Technical Report Part C.